EQWorks/flaat-tracing/README.md

 ### How to Log and Store the Data

-**Privacy-safe identification** - In order to remove all traceability back to an individual, we’re proposing the adoption of the CEN identifier sequencing mechanism proposed by CoEpi<sup>[7]</sup>.
-This would be the only identifier that is either broadcast or uploaded to the repository.
-This identifier will not be associated with any other identifiers outside of the scope of the mobile application environment.
+**Privacy-safe identification** - In order to remove all traceability back to an individual, we are proposing the adoption of the TCN protocol--a decentralized, privacy-first contact tracing protocol developed by the TCN Coalition[7].This procedure uses Temporary Contact Numbers (TCNs) as identifiers that users generate and broadcast over Bluetooth to nearby devices.
+In the event a user uploads a packet of data to a server, a report is sent to all users they may have encountered in some time interval.
+What is important to note about the TCN protocol is that a users's TCNs are deterministically generated from some seed data.
+It is this seed data that is sent to the server and not the TCN numbers themselves, thereby reducing the size of the report sent to the server.
+In this way, possible scalability issues that may arise in the event of a large user base can be effectively dealt with.

 It is possible to utilize other identity-linked identifiers (telephone numbers, MAIDs, etc.) within the mobile application environment subject to the users’ consent to share these attributes with the application in question.
 All validation against these identifiers must happen at the edge, locally within the mobile application scope using a hashing or encryption process to protect the sanctity of the user’s privacy.
 Under no circumstances must any non-privacy-safe identifier be broadcast, communicated or uploaded beyond the scope of the mobile application’s local scope and sandbox.

 **Data logging specifics** - There are two mechanisms — geolocation and bluetooth<sup>[4]</sup> — by which data can be collected and used for COVID-19 contact tracing.